-It is easy to nod in agreement when a theory implies the abolition of institutions that have already been abolished.
-However, the same juridical theory implies the abolition of the human rental or employment contract, and that social change is far from being carried out.
-When any theory implies the abolition of an institution in a society, then the people born and raised in that society will consider the institution as natural and, of course, legitimate, and thus such a theory will be considered a reductio ad absurdum.
+to be a marginalized pariah like the abolitionists in the Antebellum era?
+When any theory implies the abolition of a bedrock institution in a society, then the people born, raised, and building their careers in that society will consider the institution as natural and, of course, legitimate, and thus such a theory will be considered a reductio ad absurdum.